 One plate or two?
 Most states do NOT require both front and rear plates when displaying and/or registering your horseless carriage with YOM (Year of Manufacture) license plates.
 If in doubt, go to www.leatherplates.com and check the “Product Info” page and open the appropriate DMV INFO page for your state.
 In most cases, mention is made regarding the requirements for one or two plates.

 Registering your plate?
 When registering your plate to your vehicle (YOM registration), we recommend using the term “restored” rather than “reproduction”.
 This seems to make it more acceptable to some officials not familiar with the role of their state’s “pre-state” license plates.

 Care and Feeding of your new leather plate.
-The plates are fabricated from thick steer hide with a dyed black finish.
+The plates are fabricated from thick steer hide with a black or white finish.
 However, it’s a natural product and should be cared for like leather upholstery.
 Keep it clean and dry as moisture can eventually be detrimental to its appearance.

 Mounting a front plate?
 Front plates take the full force of the heat, wind, vibration, and moisture present.
 To keep your plate in top condition, consider adding a metal backing plate to firmly mount the plate.
 This keeps the leather stable and your plate looking great.

 (This space left intentionally blank, awaiting your suggestions)